yasuohasegawa/OpenJTalkForiOS/README.md

 ## 🚫 iPhone Simulator Limitation

-OpenJTalk does **not** work on the iPhone Simulator.
+This project does **not** work on the iPhone Simulator.
 Please test on a real device.

 ---